Adding Disk Space

 If you need to increase the disk size on your Virtual Machine (VM), submit the Contact Us (Requests) form to request the increase.
 Be sure to include:

 Once your request is closed, you will need to configure your operating system (OS) to utilize the free space on your hard disk.

 Adding or Removing Memory

-If you need to change your memory size, use the Contact Us form to request the change to your Virtual Machine (VM).
-We will need to know the name of your VM, and the amount of memory to add or subtract from it.
+If you need to change your memory size, use the Contact Us (Requests) form to request the change to your Virtual Machine (VM).
+Be sure to include:

 Changing the Virtual Machine Power State